testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/web-apps/test-data-options.md

 ---
 title: "Test Data in Steps for a Web Project"
-meta_desc: "How to add test data in recorded test steps for a web project in Testsigma"
+metadesc: "How to add test data in recorded test steps for a web project in Testsigma"
+noindex: false
 order: 4.514
 page_id: "Test Data in Steps for a Web Project"
 warning: false